 This recipe is for a basic sangria, made with just a little brandy, fruit, and club soda.
 Sangria is a wonderful party drink.
 By making up a punch bowl, your guests can serve themselves while you play the host or hostess.
-A pitcher of sangria on the patio is also a welcome way to enjoy a warm evening.
+A pitcher of sangria on the patio is also a welcome way to enjoy a warm evening with friends.

 Pre-chill all ingredients (preferably overnight).

-Mix the red wine, curacao, brandy, fruit juices, and simple syrup.
+Mix the red wine bottles, curaçao, brandy, fruit juices, and simple syrup.

 Strain into a chilled punch bowl with an ice block or ring.